-The Economist Magazine has named Melbourne as the world’s most liveable city for the sixth successive year.
-Premier of Victoria Daniel Andrews, Lord Mayor Robert Doyle and former premier Jeff Kennett quickly boasted that this proved that Melbourne was the world’s best city to live in.
-They castigated critics of the ranking.
+When The Economist named Melbourne as the world’s most liveable city for the sixth year in a row, Victorian Premier Daniel Andrews, Lord Mayor Robert Doyle and former premier Jeff Kennett quickly boasted this proved the city was the world’s best to live in - and castigated any critics of the ranking.

 There is nothing objective or definitive about The Economist’s ranking.
 Other surveys gain different results from different criteria.
 For example, Mercer’s Quality of Living survey ranked Melbourne 17th in 2012 and 12th in the latest evaluations.
 Politicians don’t mention such surveys.